 Day 3 – South Coast

-On your third day in Iceland we’re going to finish the highlights of the south coast, and start to head up the east coast.
+On your third day driving the Ring Road in Iceland we’re going to finish the highlights of the south coast, and start to head up the east coast.

 First stop on your third day is Fjaðrárgljúfur, a 2 million year old river canyon which has carved an incredible path out of the landscape here, making for a seriously photogenic location.
 It’s about a five minute drive off the Ring Road just before the town of Kirkjubæjarklaustur.